cong-yang/MoireDet/MoireScape/README.md

 # MoireScape*

 Our proposed MoireScape dataset contains two subsets:
  - MoireScape-real: It contains 500 real image pairs for evaluating moiré edge map estimation.
-Each pair includes a real camera-captured screen image and its moiré edge map with the setup in Fig. 3.
+Each pair includes a real camera-captured screen image and its moiré layer with the setup in Fig. 3.
+To extract moire edge map from a moire layer, the more_layer_segmentation tool can be used.
  - MoireScape-synthetic: It contains 50,000 synthetic triplets for the purpose of training (90%) and testing(10%).
 Each triplet contains a natural image, a moiré layer, and their synthetic mixture.

 *: Since each subset surpass 25M, please download them via the online disc link in each text file.